Asian shares rise except Japan as markets eye China protests

 The Conference Board will release its consumer confidence index for November on Tuesday.
 That could shed more light on how consumers have been holding up amid high prices and how they plan on spending through the holiday shopping season and into 2023.

-In energy trading, benchmark U.S. crude fell 17 cents to $77.07 a barrel.
-Brent crude, the international standard, lost 5 cents to $83.14 a barrel.
+In energy trading, benchmark U.S. crude added $1.37 to $78.61 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, rose $1.81 to $85.00 a barrel.

 Yuri Kageyama is on Twitter at https://twitter.com/yurikageyama